codev7/moon/README.md

 `make run-server`

-Navigate to http://localhost:8888 and verify that "Hello World!" is output in your browser console.
+Navigate to `http://localhost:8888` and verify that "Hello World" is output in your browser console.

-Check http://localhost:8888/api/version to see the endpoint support.
+Check `http://localhost:8888/api/version` to see the endpoint support.

 # adding endpoints